 - A second piece of ID that shows your name and your date of birth (i.e. passport, birth certificate).
 All certificates must be original.

 Be prepared to have your picture taken, take a vision test and pay the fees related to your licence exchange. https://www.ontario.ca/page/exchange-out-province-drivers-licence

 If you had an Ontario driver's licence, moved, then got married, you will need your marriage certificate (not a solemnization of marriage certificate) to get your licence.
 If you had changed your family name, you also need to bring your original change of name certificate .

-The DriveTest Centre is located at 381 Select Dr, Units 1-5, Kingston
+The DriveTest Centre is bilingual and is located at 381 Select Dr, Units 1-5, Kingston.

-In Ontario, you get insurance from a private insurance company.
+In Ontario, you pay for insurance from a private insurance company.
 You will receive a pink insurance card from your insurance company.
 When driving your own or someone else's vehicle in Ontario, you must have the pink insurance card with you at all times.

 4. Get your Ontario plates at Service Ontario.

 When you register your vehicle, you will receive a vehicle permit, licence plate and a licence plate sticker.
 You need to renew your licence plate sticker each year (or every two years if you choose to pay for two years in advance).
 To register a vehicle, you will need: